In Stock

 Water regularly, as pots dry out more quickly than garden beds, and feed more frequently throughout the growing season.
 Refresh the potting mix every couple of years to maintain soil health and productivity.
 With the right care, they’ll thrive in pots for years and continue to yield delicious fruit each season.

-Container growing is also an excellent option for gardeners wanting to keep plants compact or maintain control in smaller garden spaces.
+Container growing is also an excellent option for gardeners wanting to keep plants compact or maintain control.

 Watering